hAlbertK/Credit_Suisse_sentiment_analysis/Crawler/README.md

 $ python news_crawler.py
 ```
 <p> The output should be two csv files.
 Need to specify parameters and the suspended stock list path in the news_crawler.py. </p>
 <p> The previous code is a better approach to this task I think.
-My implementation is kind of crappy and definitely needs to be improved (or to be replaced). </p>
+My implementation is kind of dumb, crappy and definitely needs to be be replaced. </p>